valoudefou/flight-searcher/README.md

 # Flight Searcher

 Welcome to the Flight Searcher repository!
-This app lets users search for flights by departure city, destination, and travel date, built with React Native and Expo.
+This app demonstrates the power of feature flags by enabling the simultaneous experimentation of multiple business logic variations.
+By personalizing search result algorithms based on user behavior, we aim to optimize the user experience, ultimately boosting conversion rates and driving revenue growth.

 ## Clone the Repository
 Follow these instructions to clone the repository on your local machine.